Gene Howe WMA

 Description

-The Gene Howe Wildlife Management Area GHWMA has 5,394 acres located along the Canadian River in the Northern Rolling Plains of Hemphill County.
-Using Pittman-Robertson funds Texas Parks and Wildlife Department purchased the first parcels in 1950 and 1951, for the purposes of wildlife management, public use, and research.
+The Gene Howe Wildlife Management Area (GHWMA) 5,394 acres located along the Canadian River in the Northern Rolling Plains of Hemphill County.
+Using Pittman-Robertson funds Texas Parks and Wildlife Department purchased the first parcels in 1950 and 1951 for the purposes of wildlife management, public use, and research.

-The GHWMA is comprised of roughly two-thirds sandsage/midgrass rangeland and one third cottonwood/tallgrass bottomland.
-Common plant species in the sandsage/midgrass habitat type include sandsage brush, sand plum, fragrant sumac, little bluestem, sand bluestem, and blue grama.
-Dominant plants found in the cottonwood/tallgrass habitat type include eastern cottonwood, netleaf hackberry, black locust, big bluestem, switchgrass, indiangrass, and alkali sacaton.
-Numerous wildlife species occur on the GHWMA, including bobwhite quail, scaled quail, Rio Grande turkey, lesser prairie-chicken, white-tailed deer, mule deer, coyote, bobcat, black-tailed jackrabbit, raccoon, eastern cottontail, black-tailed prairie dog, feral hog, burrowing owl, Mississippi kite, Texas horned lizard, mourning dove, prairie rattlesnake, and western massasauga rattlesnake.
+The GHWMA is comprised of roughly two-thirds sand sagebrush/midgrass rangeland and one-third cottonwood/tallgrass bottomland.
+Common plant species in the sand sagebrush/midgrass habitat include sand sagebrush, sand plum, fragrant sumac, little bluestem, sand bluestem, and blue grama.
+Dominant plants found in the cottonwood/tallgrass habitat include eastern cottonwood, netleaf hackberry, black locust, American elm, roughleaf dogwood, big bluestem, switchgrass, Indiangrass, and alkali sacaton.
+Numerous wildlife species occur on the GHWMA, including bobwhite quail, Rio Grande turkey, white-tailed deer, mule deer, coyote, bobcat, black-tailed jackrabbit, raccoon, eastern cottontail, black-tailed prairie dog, feral hog, burrowing owl, Mississippi kite, Texas horned lizard, mourning dove, prairie rattlesnake, and western massasauga rattlesnake.
+The aquatic wildlife is plentiful as well, with species like largemouth bass, black crappie, channel catfish, bluegill and various other sunfish species including hybrids, spotted gar, common carp, and various aquatic herps.

 Students, teachers, and scientists use the GHWMA for instructional, educational, and research purposes.
 Do not disturb any markings, flags, traps, etc. that you encounter, as this may affect results.